One of the questions I’m often asked by readers, is how to pick a blog niche.

 You’ll have a ton of content ideas written down to fuel your editorial calendar, plus a handful of drafted articles ready to edit and publish.

-Here are eight (real) profitable niche blog examples to show you it's possible to generate an audience and business in many different industries.
+Here are 21 (real) profitable blog niche examples to show you it’s possible to generate an audience and business in many different industries—and we’ll walk through a specific example of each of these, below.

-This'll give you an idea of the wide range of potential niches you can successfully blog about.
+This’ll give you an idea of the wide range of potential blog niches you can successfully create a blog business plan (and build a happy audience) around.

 This huge blog, founded and run by Darren Rowse of ProBlogger fame, covers a wide range of material related to digital photography, with posts ranging from beginner-friendly to more advanced tutorials on everything from gear to photo editing and more.

 The “digital” element distinguishes it from analog photography (and from things like the history of photography).
 The “school” element means there’s a very practical, “how to” focus within the blog’s content.
-DPS is an awesome example of how to pick a niche to blog about when you want to turn a real passion into a profitable outlet.
+DPS is an awesome example of how to pick a blog niche, when you want to turn a real passion of yours into a profitable outlet as well.

 This massive, multi-author blog takes on all sorts of topics related to parenting–which is, of course a very wide niche.